Victor Robles Player Props: Nationals vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective nine K/9, which ranks 14th in MLB.
+- The 8.8 strikeouts per nine innings compiled by the Pirates pitching staff ranks 17th in the league.

-- The Pirates' 3.60 team ERA ranks eighth across all MLB pitching staffs.
+- The Pirates' 3.45 team ERA ranks sixth among all MLB pitching staffs.

-- The Pirates give up the fifth-fewest home runs in baseball (22 total, 0.8 per game).
+- Pirates pitchers combine to allow 23 home runs (0.8 per game), the fifth-fewest in the league.

-- Hill gets the start for the Pirates, his sixth of the season.
-He is 2-2 with a 4.85 ERA and 22 strikeouts in 26 2/3 innings pitched.
+- Oviedo makes the start for the Pirates, his sixth of the season.
+He is 2-1 with a 3.03 ERA and 29 strikeouts through 29 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.